Energize

 Board Service by Young People

-by Jenny Sazama and Karen S. Young
+By Jenny Sazama and Karen S. Young

 Even if your state prohibits youth from serving on a board, there are many ways to secure meaningful youth involvement without running the risk of liability.
 The first critical step you can take is to demonstrate to young people that your agency views them as equal partners.
 Young people who see that their opinions and ideas are valued will participate more fully and responsibly in an organization.